Kiloren19/CKP_RestAssured/README.md

 To execute the tests, it's recommended to use NetBeans IDE for easy of setup and execution.
 Follow these steps:

--Clone the repository to your local machine.
+- Clone the repository to your local machine.
--Open NetBeans IDE.
+- Open NetBeans IDE.
--Import the project into NetBeans.
+- Import the project into NetBeans.
--Once imported, navigate to the test files located in the src/test/AppTest.java -Right-click on the test file or package you want to run.
+- Once imported, navigate to the test files located in the src/test/AppTest.java
--Choose "Run File" or "Run Test Package" from the context menu.
+- Right-click on the test file or package you want to run.
-A-lternatively, you can run the tests using Maven from the command line using "mvn test"
+- Choose "Run File" or "Run Test Package" from the context menu.
+Alternatively, you can run the tests using Maven from the command line using "mvn test"

 Note
 Ensure that you have Java 8 or higher installed on your system and Maven properly configured, with NetBeans the instalation of maven